Types of breast cancer Index

 - Lymphoma of the breast

-By the way, this page is old, but still valid.
+By the way, this index is a little old now, but still valid.
 I have a newer page with up-to-date references about types of breast cancer.

 Types of DCIS or ‘in situ’ breast cancers

 Ductal Carcinoma in Situ implies that breast cancer has been found, but has not yet infiltrated the breast ducts.
-‘In Situ” breast carcinoma can also be located in the breast lobules.
-Many of the same cellular characteristics of infiltrative and invasive breast cancers can also be seen in ‘in situ‘ ductal and lobular breast carcinomas./p>
+‘In Situ” breast carcinoma can also occur in the breast lobules.
+Many of the same cellular characteristics of infiltrative and invasive breast cancers can also be seen in ‘in situ‘ ductal and lobular breast carcinomas.

 - Ductal carcinoma in situ DCIS